 The College first offers reserved seats in the PA Program to students accepted as freshmen.
 These students must complete four semesters of prerequisite coursework and meet academic eligibility standards before advancing to the PA Program.
 Seats in the PA Program left unfilled are then offered to graduate students.
 We estimate that approximately 15-25 seats will be available each year.

 We have had as many as 250 freshmen and 2000 graduate applications.
 Most successful applicants had credentials far in excess of the minimum requirements.

 Due to the limited number of seats available for graduate students, the Admissions Committee generally only offers 50 to 60 interviews to the most qualified applicants based on a comprehensive review of the file.
-However, all Daemen College Alumni, Veterans and Active Duty Service Members who meet minimum academic and grade criteria will be granted an interview.
+However, all Daemen College Alumni who meet minimum academic and grade criteria will be granted an interview.

 For the three-year MS Degree: